 Pros and Cons of Being a Digital Nomad in the Philippines

-If you are still deciding whether or not you want to be a digital nomad in the Philippines, here’s a quick list of pros and cons:
+If you are still deciding whether you want to be a digital nomad in the Philippines, here is a quick list of pros and cons:

 Pros:

-• Hassle-free visa: There’s no more visa run.
+- Hassle-free visa: No more visa runs.
 You can now live in the Philippines for up to 2 years.

-• English-speaking environment: This is one of the best parts about the Philippines.
-Almost everyone speaks English well, making communication easy.
+- English-speaking environment: Almost everyone speaks English well, making communication straightforward.

-• Low cost of living: Your money goes further here.
+- Low cost of living: Your money goes further here.
 You can live comfortably for less than US$1,000/month.
+The cost of living in the Philippines is among the lowest in the region.

-• Growing digital nomad community: Major cities like Manila, Cebu, and Siargao have established co-working spaces and nomad communities.
+- Growing digital nomad community: Major cities like Manila, Cebu, and Siargao have established co-working spaces and nomad communities.
+The community in these hubs tends to be tight-knit, with co-working spaces doubling as social venues.

 Cons:

-• Infrastructure challenges: Outside of major cities, there are problems with internet speed and stability.
-There are also regular power outages, known as “brownouts.”
+- Infrastructure challenges: Outside of major cities, internet speed and stability can be unreliable.
+Regular power outages, known locally as “brownouts,” are also common.

-• Weather concerns: Typhoon season and high humidity may not suit everyone’s preferences.
+- Weather concerns: Typhoon season and high humidity may not suit everyone.

-• Bureaucratic processes: Philippine government processes can sometimes be slow or require multiple visits to complete.
+- Bureaucratic processes: Philippine government processes can be slow or require multiple visits.
+The apostille requirement for police clearance adds time to the document preparation stage.

-• Safety concerns: Overall safety isn’t as good as in nearby countries like Thailand or Malaysia.
+- Safety concerns: Overall safety is not as strong as in nearby countries like Thailand or Malaysia.

 Should I Get a Philippines Digital Nomad Visa?